northWindPA/philosophers_implementation/README.md

 philo_bonus:

-Philosophers are processes, forks are semaphore
+Philosophers are processes, forks are semaphores